steven-JC/redux2/README.md

 ````

-The react compenent with redux almost has nothing change, but the props.dispatch.
-You can call a function of model by dispatch a string as the first parameter
+You can call a function of model by dispatch a string as the first parameter, without importing a model file.

 Home.jsx
 -------------------------------------------------------------------
 ````javascript